graphile/graphile.github.io/src/pages/postgraphile/usage-schema.md

   client or a `pg-pool` instance directly instead of a config.
 - **`schemaName`**: A string which specifies the PostgreSQL schema that PostGraphile will use to create a GraphQL schema.
 The default schema is the `public` schema.
 May be an array for multiple schemas.
-For users who want to run the Postgres introspection query ahead of time, you may also pass in a `PgCatalog` instance directly.
 - **`options`**: An object containing other miscellaneous options.
 Most options are shared with the `postgraphile` middleware function.
 Options could be:
   <!-- prettier-ignore-start --><!-- SCHEMA_DOCBLOCK_BEGIN -->